Non-Discrimination and Anti-Harassment Policy

 Deputy Title IX Coordinator/Gwinnett Campus

 UGA Office of Relationship and Sexual Violence Prevention (RSVP)

 (Provides crisis support, information, advocacy, education and outreach) (706) 542- 7233 or (706) 542-8690

 (Process Support Services at the University of Georgia are available to any student who has been accused of violating the University System of Georgia Board of Regents’ Student Sexual Misconduct Policy)

 (Offers individual, couple, and family therapy) (706) 542-4486

 UGA Family Justice Clinic

-(Provides interventions, referrals, support and resources for survivors of sexual assault)
+(Provides interventions, referrals, support and resources for survivors of sexual assault and child abuse)